EpicMorg/SteamCMD_reUI/README.md

 ### Troubleshooting ###

 Look [here](# "Troubleshooting") if you have some problems.
 It maby help.
-Anyway you can create new issue [here] (https://github.com/stamepicmorg/SteamCMD_reGUI/issues).
+Anyway you can create new issue [here](https://github.com/stamepicmorg/SteamCMD_reGUI/issues).

 ## [License](https://github.com/stamepicmorg/SteamCMD_reGUI/blob/master/LICENSE) ##